-We lease our offices, warehouse facilities, automobiles and certain equipment under non-cancellable operating leases which expire at various dates through 2021.
-Total rental expense for the years ended December 31, 2014 and 2013 was \$1,307 and \$1,221, respectively.
+We lease our offices, warehouse facilities and certain equipment under non-cancellable operating leases which expire at various dates through 2021.
+Total rental expense for the years ended December 31, 2015 and 2014 was \$1,351 and \$1,307, respectively.
 Certain of our operating leases contain predetermined fixed escalations of minimum rentals and rent holidays during the original lease terms.
 Rent holidays are periods during which we have control of the leased facility but are not obligated to pay rent.
 For these leases, we recognize the related rental expense on a straight-line basis over the life of the lease, which includes any rent holiday, and record the difference between the amounts charged to operations and amounts paid as Accrued Rent on our balance sheet.
 In addition to the monthly rental payments due, most of our leases for our offices and warehouse facilities require us to pay our portion of the common area maintenance, property taxes and insurance charges incurred by the landlord for the facilities which we occupy.
-These amounts are generally included in rental expense in our statement of operations, but they are not included in the minimum rental commitments disclosed below as they are based on actual charges incurred in the periods to which they apply.
+These amounts are not included in the minimum rental commitments disclosed below as they are based on actual charges incurred in the periods to which they apply.